 Benson joined Watsi on September 13th, 2013.
 One year ago, Benson joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Benson's most recent donation traveled 8,600 miles to support Dah, a young man from Thailand, to fund sight-restoring eye surgery.
+Benson's most recent donation traveled 8,500 miles to support Kasaine, an 8-year-old boy from Kenya, to fund clubfoot treatment so he can walk and run.

 Benson has funded healthcare for 85 patients in 12 countries.